The Good Life…

-As of mid-2019, Tim and I will have been travelling the world for around 13 of the last 23 years.
+As of mid-2023, Tim and I will have been traveling the world for around 17 of the last 23 years.
 Even before we started international house sitting, people wondered how we could afford to ‘retire’ as early as we did.

-In the early days, that could be explained away because we mainly travelled in developing countries where the cost of living was low.
+In the early days, that could be explained away because we mainly traveled in developing countries where the cost of living was low.
 We stayed in clean but modest guest houses and the occasional hostel.
-But in the last 12 months, we’ve started posting more and more accounts of luxury accommodation, from expensive countries like Canada, the USA, Dubai, and the UK.
+But in the last few years, we’ve started posting more and more accounts of luxury accommodation from expensive countries like Canada, the USA, Dubai, and the UK.
 Clifftop mansions, inner-city apartments, country houses, and the use of luxury cars.
-That’s not something the average traveller can do on an average budget.
+That’s not something the average traveler can do on an average budget.

-The secret to this shift in our standard of living while travelling long term is international house sitting.
+The secret to this shift in our standard of living while traveling long term is international house sitting.

 What is International House Sitting?

-The majority of the time (but not always) a house sitter is also required to look after pets, along with the routine tasks of caring for a home.
-The majority of house sitting is performed for no payment in exchange for free accommodation.
+Most of the time (but not always), a house sitter is also required to look after pets, along with the routine tasks of caring for a home.
+Most house sitting is performed for no payment in exchange for free accommodation.
 However, many professional house and pet sitters get paid.
-Tim and I sit for free, because of the many benefits we receive which I’ll detail below.
-House sitting isn’t just about houses though.
+Tim and I sit for free because of the many benefits we receive, which I’ll detail below.
+House sitting isn’t just about houses, though.
 This kind of arrangement is valid for any abode.
-We’ve done lots of apartment sitting, and have seen call outs for boat sitting, castle sitting, and more.
+We’ve done lots of apartment sitting and have seen callouts for boat sitting, castle sitting, and more.

-Why is International House Sitting and Pet Sitting Becoming So Popular?
+Why are International House Sitting and Pet Sitting Becoming So Popular?

 House and pet sitting are becoming incredibly popular for many reasons.
 But I think the number one reason is that both parties – the house sitter and the homeowner – receive a wide range of benefits from the arrangement.

-Up front, I want to emphasise that house sitting is not just about getting free rent.
-You need to realize that if you’re thinking of house sitting abroad YOU will have responsibilities to the homeowner.
-You must also remember that people are trusting you with probably their MOST expensive possessions (their house, all their furniture and maybe their car) and some of the beings they love the most in the whole world – their pets Your responsibilities will vary with each sit, but if you’re not prepared to meet their requests, and live up to the homeowner’s expectations, then house sitting isn’t for you.
+I want to emphasize that house-sitting is not just about getting free rent.
+You need to realize that if you’re thinking of house-sitting abroad, YOU will have responsibilities to the homeowner.
+You must also remember that people are trusting you with probably their MOST expensive possessions (their house, all their furniture, and maybe their car) and some of the beings they love the most in the whole world – their pets.
+Your responsibilities will vary with each sit, but if you’re not prepared to meet their requests, and live up to the homeowner’s expectations, then house sitting isn’t for you.
 Try Couchsurfing instead.

 The Benefits of Engaging House Sitters for Homeowners.

-1. There is someone in the property while the homeowner is away.
+1. There is someone on the property while the homeowner is away.

-On one sit I did, a water pipe in the roof leaked and started dripping through the ceiling.
-I was able to call someone to fix it the moment it started, and there was minimal damage.
+On one sit we did, a water pipe in the roof leaked and started dripping through the ceiling.
+I could call someone to fix it the moment it started, and there was minimal damage.
 I can’t imagine the mess if it had been left another five days before the owner had returned.

-On another occasion, we had a massive storm which knocked out the power.
-Once the power came back on, we were able to reset all the fuses, address all the alarms that started going off, and ensure appliances like fridges and freezers were fully operational.
+On another occasion, a massive storm knocked out the power.
+Once the power returned, we could reset all the fuses, address all the alarms that started going off, and ensure appliances like fridges and freezers were fully operational.
 Once again, we saved the owners a lot of hassle than if the situation had been left for another four days.

-Friends and family of homeowners who engage house sitters (especially first timers with gorgeous houses and expensive toys) are astounded that they will let strangers into their home while they are away and let them care for their worldly possessions and pets.
-However, the house sitting community has a lot of hoops to jump through and engaging a trusted house sitter with a bunch of excellent 5-star reviews is much safer than just leaving a property empty while they aren’t there.
+Friends and family of homeowners who engage house sitters (especially first-timers with gorgeous houses and expensive toys) are astounded that they will let strangers into their homes while they are away and let them care for their worldly possessions and pets.
+However, the house-sitting community has a lot of hoops to jump through, and engaging a trusted house sitter with a bunch of excellent 5-star reviews is much safer than just leaving a property empty while they aren’t there.

 In fact, check your insurance.
 Are you covered if your home is vacant over a particular period?
 Getting in a house sitter might reduce your insurance risk.

 All of these things can be part of the agreement between the homeowners and the house sitters.
-In saying that, many of the homeowners we’ve sat for have retained the services of their cleaners and gardeners which left us with nothing more to do than keep things tidy and dote on their pets.
+In saying that, many of the homeowners we’ve sat for have retained the services of their cleaners and gardeners, leaving us with nothing more to do than keep things tidy and dote on their pets.

-3. Homeowners don’t need to pay for expensive boarding fees.
+3. Homeowners don’t need to pay expensive boarding fees.